stef/pwdsphinx/man/pipe2tmpfile.md

-% pipe2tmpfile(1) | simple tool that allows commands that expect files to work with data comming through a pipe
+% pipe2tmpfile(1) | simple tool that allows commands that expect files to work with data coming through a pipe

 # NAME

-pipe2tmpfile(1) - simple tool that allows commands that expect files to work with data comming through a pipe
+pipe2tmpfile(1) - simple tool that allows commands that expect files to work with data coming through a pipe

 # SYNOPSIS